chanzuckerberg/cellxgene/README.md

 git clone https://github.com/chanzuckerberg/cellxgene.git
 ```

-Build the client assets by calling this from inside the `cellxgene` folder
+Build the client web assets by calling this from inside the `cellxgene` folder

 ```
 ./bin/build-client
 ```

-Install all requirements (we recommend using virtual environments)
+Install all requirements (we recommend doing this inside a virtual environment)

 ```
 pip install -e .